gammu/gammu/docs/manual/python/objects.rst

 Divert Type
 -----------

-Thel divert type can have one of folowing values:
+The divert type can have one of following values:

 * ``Busy`` - Divert when busy.
 * ``NoAnswer`` - Divert when not answered.